Rescue of Giuliana Sgrena: Satellite footage

 On 28 April, CBS News released a report based on the Pentagon's analysis of an alleged time-stamped satellite footage of the incident.
 By measuring the distance the car traveled at 91 yards (83 m) and the time elapsed (less than three seconds), the Pentagon concluded that vehicle had to be going in excess of 60 mph (100 km/h).

 However, since the Pentagon has not published the alleged footage, no independent analysis of it has been possible.
 The Pentagon analysts have not spoken to any news organization besides CBS News.
 Additionally, the definitive report, later released by the US Army, did not mention any satellite images (not even in the confidential parts, that were accidentally made available), raising questions in the Italian media about whether this footage existed at all.

 While satellite coverage of Route Irish would be justified, as ambassador Negroponte was traveling on it, the Italian report claimed that weather conditions were so bad that no image could be acquired by satellites.
 The Italians also reported having asked for such imagery, and being told that the closest pictures available were for 2 and March, due to bad weather.
 The adverse weather condition was in actuality the reason why ambassador Negroponte moved by car convoy and not by helicopter, which was in turn the reason for the establishment of the blocking point, according to the US report.

 Ballistics evidence

 Ballistics experts commissioned by the Investigating Magistrates in Rome responsible for a criminal inquiry who examined the car in Rome came to the conclusion that the car was travelling no faster than 45 mph (60 km/h).

-Wikileaks Cable

-In 2011, WikiLeaks published a cable dating from 9 May 2005 (drawn after the prime minister Silvio Berlusconi had reported the case in parliament) in which the US Embassy in Rome, Mel Sembler, confirms the friendship between Italy and the United States and, to avoid problems, the prime minister makes it clear to the Americans that they "let do" in showing their version, without providing any contradictory.
-The ambassador also noted that US investigators was an obvious thing to ask "out of the 30 cars that came to the blocking position, why was this the only car fired upon that night?"